GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

-# Use the Form Recognizer to train a custom model
+# Train and test a custom model with Form Recognizer

 **Form Recognizer** is a cognitive service that can extract key, value pairs of information from documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
 The service also gives you the capability to create custom models, trained for your industry-specific forms.
-In this exercise, you will use the Form Recognizer service to train and test custom form recognition models, first using training forms **without** labels, then using training forms **with** labels.

-We can train a custom Form Recognizer model with labeled data or data without labels.
-We will first train a model using forms without labels and test it.
-Then we will train a model using forms with labels and test that model.
+We will build custom models in this exercise.

 ## Clone the repository for this course